trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    generate_mesh(p)
    ```

 	The mesh will be stored in `<folder>` with the name `<projectName>.mesh`.
 The control file will also be
 	saved in that folder with the name `<projectName>.control`, which you can read in again later and modify,
 	remesh, etc. The function will print the mesh information and statistics, and will plot the mesh as in
 	the figure above, if a plot is otherwise visible.
 If not, it can always be plotted with the `plotProject!`
 	command.

+The ordering of the basic moves follows a logical pattern: The project must be created first.
+Curves can be added at any time, but adding curve segments to a curve must be done in order.
+The background grid can be added any time to the project.
+A mesh is ususally generated after the model (curves) and background grid are completed.

 ## HQMTool API